Understanding the Revenue Cycle Management Process: A Comprehensive Guide

 1. Patient Registration and Scheduling

 The Revenue Cycle Management Process starts when a patient books an appointment.
-Collecting correct info like insurance and forms early helps avoid claim issues later.
+Collecting correct info like insurance and forms early helps avoid claim issues later and supports a strong healthcare revenue cycle process.

 Many providers use EHR systems with portals to speed up registration.
 This boosts accuracy and lets patients fill forms early, improving their experience.